jzumsteg/zumstegs-blog/_posts/2021-09-14-alsace-trip---mulhouse.md

 This was all great, but they spent so much that they imperiled their textile company.
 In 1977 the workers of the company learned of the enormous collection and the amount of money spent on it at a time the company was paying them low wages, claiming the company wasn't making money.
 The workers occupied the company offices, Hans and Fritz fled to Switzerland, the company went out of business and the car collection went into limbo.

-An association of automobile clubs and organizations stepped in and bought the collection, for a fraction of its value (44 million francs, worth approximately \\$11 million; there are two cars in the collection that today are worth about \\$40 million&nbsp;each!).
+An association of automobile clubs and organizations stepped in and bought the collection, for a fraction of its value (44 million francs, worth approximately \\$11 million; there are two cars in the collection that today are worth about \\$40 million each!).
 A couple years later the Cité de l'Automobile opened.

 I know, a picture is worth a thousand words, yada-yadda-yadda.
 Here ya go:
 <h2 style="font-family: verdana;">Bugatti Royales</h2>